Vikasbadliwal/Vidyarthi-Vikas/Ticket-CD/README.md

 ### What is Jenkins doing in this workflow?

-Jenkins automates the CD pipeline and runs the Ansible deployment.
+Jenkins automates the CD pipeline and runs the Ansible deployment

-### Why use a feature branch?

-To develop changes independently without directly modifying `main`.

 ### How do we validate an Ansible playbook?